-MNLA is dedicated to uniting our clients’ needs with a clear and creative vision for the places they inhabit.
+MNLA is dedicated to uniting our clients’ needs with a clear and creative idea for the places they inhabit.
 Our designs have renewed the environmental integrity and transformed the quality of a wide range of spaces.
 We work with clients on projects large and small from master planning through realization and beyond.
 We believe that if the solution is right, it will enhance the environment and make it beautiful—people will use it, and it will endure.
-We believe in advocacy and giving back – to communities, to the profession, and to the frameworks that govern our society.

-A staff of 30 landscape architects and designers means that MNLA is large enough to command a wide range of design creativity and experience, yet small enough to ensure each project benefits from this expertise and mentorship.
+A staff of 31 landscape architects and designers means that MNLA is large enough to command a wide range of design creativity and experience, yet small enough to ensure each project benefits from this expertise and mentorship.
 We marry accountability with accessibility, making it easier for clients to get attention and information.
-The firm principal that serves each project is the gateway to a team of MNLA collaborators who engage in questioning ideas and challenging conventional practice in favor of exceptional vision that results in better designs.
-Our teams also extend beyond our studio to the leading architects with whom we collaborate and the engineering and environmental experts with whom we partner.
+The firm principal that serves each project is the gateway to a team of MNLA collaborators who engage in questioning ideas and challenging conventional practice in favor of exceptional creativity that results in better designs.
+MNLA is a Women-Owned Business Enterprise (WBE) certified by New York City, New York State, the Port Authority of New York and New Jersey, and the City of Philadelphia.

 Site Feasibility Studies